 Each of the individual “claim lines” — corresponding to a single medical service billed to an insurer — was reviewed to determine whether it included a diagnosis of food allergy or anaphylaxis due to an adverse reaction to food.
 Trends in diagnoses over the 2009 to 2016 period were analyzed, both at the national level and for each US state.

 Food allergies are commonly thought of as a childhood condition, but FAIR Health data show they are a broader issue.
 About two-thirds (66 percent) of all claim lines with diagnoses of history of food allergy from 2007 to 2016 were attributable to patients 18 years old and younger, but about a third (34 percent) were attributable to those over 18 years old.

 The increase in claim lines with diagnoses of history of food allergy from 2007 to 2016 was greater in rural (110 percent) than urban (70 percent) areas, FAIR Health data show.
 This finding is striking, given the common thinking that food allergies are much more of an urban than a rural problem.

-About FAIR Health: FAIR Health is an independent nonprofit that manages the nation’s largest database of private health insurance claims and is entrusted with Medicare claims data for 2013 to the present.
+About FAIR Health: FAIR Health is a national, independent, nonprofit organization dedicated to bringing transparency to healthcare costs and health insurance information through data products, consumer resources and health systems research support.
+FAIR Health possesses the nation’s largest database of private health insurance claims and is entrusted with Medicare claims data for 2013 to the present.
 FAIR Health collects, validates, organizes and packages its data using methodologies developed by academic experts.
-The data provide a complete picture of healthcare cost and utilization in today’s marketplace.
+The data provide a detailed picture of healthcare cost and utilization in today’s marketplace.